hypo69/hypo/docs/gemini/out/en/how_to/src/ai/prompts/developer/doc_writer_html_en.rst

 Description
 -------------------------
-This example demonstrates the structure for documenting a Python module.
+This example demonStartes the structure for documenting a Python module.

 Execution steps
 -------------------------